Integrative Counselling in Plymouth

 £55 per 60‑minute session

-I offer weekly or every other week sessions, either in person or online, depending on what feels most comfortable and accessible for you.
 I hold a limited number of reduced‑cost spaces for people on low incomes; if this would make counselling more possible for you, we can talk about it together.

 Payment is made by bank transfer or card payment 24 hours before your session.
 I’ll send all the details when we arrange your first appointment.